The list of Australian call centres longest wait times

 Can’t pull one over Nat either with his revelation that “the companies will eventually find out what they are up to, and they’re blocked”.

-Why it’s actually your fault
+Why long call centre wait times are actually your fault

 The ‘main offenders’ of these long call centre wait times seized the opportunity to remind the general public that there are some preferred times they should call to avoid the rush.